Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Needfinding: Asking Model Developers What They Really Need

-The survey structure is shown in Figure~\ref{fig:survey_overview}.
-Participants are first briefed on the study's objective and data processing.
-After providing consent and confirming they meet inclusion criteria, they are asked preliminary demographic questions for context to the later analysis.
-In the remaining study, we aim to extract the participant's preferences through a usage scenario (\autoref{sec:scenario_desc}).
-The participants are presented with the scenario description and prompted with ``Imagine you are a model developer in a company [...]'' to immerse them in the use case.
-Then, we ask the participants follow-up questions to understand the reasoning behind their choices through free-text questions.
-These free-text questions are about understanding the participants' intuitions of why the model may have made an error, and how they would fix it.
-After completing one use case, the participants are presented with the other use case, where the order is randomised across users to prevent an order bias.
+The structure of the scenario-based interactive study is shown in Figure~\ref{fig:survey_overview}.
+Participants were first briefed on the study's objective and data processing.
+After providing consent and confirming they meet inclusion criteria, they were asked preliminary demographic questions for context to the later analysis.
+In the remaining study, we aimed to extract the participant's preferences through a usage scenario (\autoref{sec:scenario_desc}).
+The participants were presented with the scenario description that details their objective of understanding possible reasons for a presented error.
+They were prompted with ``Imagine you are a model developer in a company [...]'' to immerse them in the use case.
+Then, we asked the participants follow-up questions to understand the reasoning behind their choices through free-text questions (e.g.``Why did you choose to look at the \texttt{\{chosen\_metric\}} metric?'').
+These free-text questions were about understanding the participants' intuitions of why the model may have made an error (``In your opinion, why did the model fail at the above classification?''), and how they would fix it (``What would you do to fix this error?'').
+After completing one use case, the participants were presented with the other use case, where the order is randomised across users to prevent an order bias.